 3. The owner of the house was

 a.
 A retired artist

 b.
 A poor couple

 c.
 A race horses breeder

 d.
 We don't know

-4. The writer found out that
+4. .
+The writer found out that

 a.
 The garden was internationally famous.

 b. .
 The owner of the house was a successful artist.

 c.
 The house had been inherited by the owner's husband.

 d. .
 The grounds of the property were used for breeding horses.

 5. .
 What did the writer realize when she saw inside the house?

 a) The owner of the house lived only in two rooms.

-Nothing has changed in the house since the 19th century.
+b) Nothing has changed in the house since the 19th century.

-e) More money had probably been spent on the garden than the house.
+c) More money had probably been spent on the garden than the house.

-1) No visitors were allowed to enter the house because it was dangerous.
+d) No visitors were allowed to enter the house because it was dangerous.

 6. What did the writer do to get information about the new owners?

 a.
 Phoned the new owners

-o.
+b.
 Phoned the villagers

-e.
+c.
 Went to the house

 d.
 Went to the village

-7. After the owner's death, the house and the garden were bought by people wh a. planned to open a luxurious retirement home. b. intended to make the house into a first -class hotel. c. thought they would create the best restaurant in the area. d. wanted to make the garden into a popular tourist attraction.
-8. Wl hat does the writer say about the alterations of the house?

-They were in good taste.

-were hospitality in itself

-b. anxious for my approval

-c. went out of their way

-d. desperate to acquire
+- 7. After the owner's death, the house and the garden were bought by people who a. planned to open a luxurious retirement home. b. intended to make the house into a first -class hotel. c. thought they would create the best restaurant in the area. d. wanted to make the garden into a popular tourist attraction. - 8.
+What does the writer say about the alterations of the house? - a.
+They were in good taste. - b.
+They created a pleasant atmosphere. - c.
+They were in contrast to the style of the garden. - d.
+They transformed the external appearance of the house. - 9.
+Which phrase is echoed by "to put a guest at ease"? - a. were hospitality in itself - b. anxious for my approval - c. went out of their way - d. desperate to acquire - 10.
+After her visit to the house and garden the writer concluded that - a) it can be a mistake to revisit places you once knew. - b) traditions should be preserved as far as possible. - c) it is important to be cautious about making changes. - d) some childhood memories cannot be trusted.